isomerpages/imda-codesg/_infocomm-media-clubs-cca/Be Part of the Infocomm Media Club Community.md

 Share [link](https://go.gov.sg/imc-tokens-redemption) of the webpage/social media channel for verification.
 IMDA will be in contact within 3 working days to verify the details.

 ### **Adopting the tagline** <br>
-The Infocomm Media Club tagline is to be used in conjunction with your tech/media CCA club name, to be associated with your club.
+The Infocomm Media Club tagline is to be used in conjunction with your tech/media CCA club name.
 It is to be applied to school website and social media channels where applicable.

 ##### **Scenario A: Where the club has an description page**